Back to Blog

 Access Duration See pricing page 18 months (Essentials) to unlimited (Premier/Ultimate)

-Now, here is where it gets interesting: Surgent's $499 Essentials Pass does not include video lectures or unlimited access.
-To get those features, you need the Premier Pass at $699 or the Ultimate Pass at $999.
-VantageEA includes core adaptive learning and comprehensive practice questions without requiring a premium tier upgrade.
+One detail is worth flagging: Surgent's $499 Essentials Pass doesn't include video lectures or unlimited access.
+Those come with the Premier Pass at $699 or the Ultimate Pass at $999.
+VantageEA includes core adaptive learning and its full practice question bank without a premium upgrade.

-Surgent's ReadySCORE is a proprietary metric scaled from 0 to 100 that estimates your likelihood of passing the EA exam based on your performance across practice questions.
-According to Surgent, students who achieve a ReadySCORE of 75 or higher have a pass rate exceeding 96 percent.
-That is an impressive number — but it requires context.
+Surgent's ReadySCORE is a proprietary metric scaled from 0 to 100 that estimates your chance of passing the EA exam from your practice performance.
+Surgent reports that students who reach a ReadySCORE of 75 or higher pass at a rate above 96 percent.
+The number is high, but it needs context.

-The national average EA exam pass rate is approximately 69 percent across all three parts.
-Surgent's 96 to 97 percent figure specifically measures candidates who reached their recommended ReadySCORE threshold before sitting for the exam.
-Candidates who take the exam before reaching that threshold would not be included in that statistic.
-This is an important distinction: the high pass rate reflects a self-selecting group of well-prepared candidates, not the overall population of Surgent users.
+The national average EA exam pass rate is about 69 percent across all three parts.
+Surgent's 96 to 97 percent figure applies specifically to candidates who hit the recommended ReadySCORE threshold before sitting for the exam.
+Candidates who test before reaching that threshold aren't counted.
+So the high pass rate reflects a self-selecting group of well-prepared candidates rather than the full population of Surgent users.

-VantageEA takes a different approach to readiness assessment.
-Rather than generating a single composite score, VantageEA provides granular analytics across each tested domain so you can see exactly where you stand on individual taxation topics, business entity rules, or Circular 230 ethics questions.
-This allows you to make targeted study decisions rather than chasing a single number.
+VantageEA handles readiness differently.
+Instead of a single composite score, it reports analytics for each tested domain, so you can see where you stand on individual taxation topics, business entity rules, or Circular 230 ethics questions and study accordingly.

-Practice questions are the single most important factor in EA exam success.
-According to data from thousands of EA candidates, those who answer 1,000+ practice questions per part score an average of 10 to 15 points higher on the scaled score than those who rely primarily on reading materials.
-Before we compare question banks, there is one metric that matters more than total question count: question quality and alignment with actual exam content.
+Practice questions matter more than any other single factor in EA exam success.
+Across thousands of EA candidates, those who work through 1,000+ practice questions per part score an average of 10 to 15 points higher on the scaled score than those who lean mainly on reading.
+Total question count isn't the whole story, though; quality and alignment with actual exam content matter as much.

 Surgent offers 1,800+ multiple-choice questions across all three parts.
-VantageEA offers thousands of practice questions designed to mirror the format, difficulty, and topic distribution of the actual SEE.
-Both platforms provide detailed explanations for correct and incorrect answers.
+VantageEA offers thousands of practice questions built to match the format, difficulty, and topic distribution of the actual SEE.
+Both platforms explain correct and incorrect answers in detail.

-Study tools and analytics determine how efficiently you use your preparation time.
-With the EA exam requiring 190 to 270 hours of total study time, even small efficiency gains can save you weeks.
+Study tools and analytics shape how efficiently you use your prep time.
+The EA exam takes 190 to 270 hours of total study time, so small efficiency gains add up to weeks.

-• Surgent Analytics: ReadySCORE readiness predictor (0 to 100 scale), category-level performance breakdown, study hours tracking, and progress dashboards that display time spent per topic
+• Surgent analytics: ReadySCORE readiness predictor (0 to 100 scale), category-level performance breakdown, study hours tracking, and dashboards that display time spent per topic

-Surgent also offers additional study materials at higher price points: the Ultimate Pass ($999) includes physical textbooks, flashcards, audio lectures, and 1-on-1 coaching from an EA exam expert.
-These are valuable additions for candidates who prefer multi-format learning — but they come at nearly double the Essentials price.
+Surgent also sells extra materials at its higher tiers: the Ultimate Pass ($999) adds physical textbooks, flashcards, audio lectures, and 1-on-1 coaching from an EA exam expert.
+Those help candidates who want multiple formats, though they cost nearly double the Essentials price.

-The right choice depends on your study preferences, budget, and how much guidance you need.
-Here is a framework for deciding:
+The right choice depends on your study habits, budget, and how much guidance you want.

 Choose Surgent EA if: